bradwhitfield/bradwhitfield.com/content/posts/log-aggregation-with-docker.md

 Logging drivers are easiest
   Easy to setup
   flexible
-  Sucks if you have to configure it everywhere Containers can't start if endpoint is down
+  Can be (and should be) configured at the host level Sucks if you have to configure it everywhere Containers can't start if endpoint is down
 Volumes if You Must